There are very few more beautiful signs in the casino than that of a spinning roulette wheel.

 However, winning at the roulette wheel is of course possible and many people have won big and small amounts at the wheel.
 Einstein’s quote was more a dig at the house edge than it was about literally not being able to win at roulette.

-With odds from 38/1, to evens, bets can be very creative in a game of roulette and as a result there are so many ways to win.
+With odds from 38/1, to evens, bets can be very creative in a game of roulette and as a result, there are so many ways to win.
+All you would need is a good strategy while playing, be it at an online casino like oxicasino or at a land-based gambling house.

 Good luck charms